samarthsarvade/QR-Code-Authentication-Model/README.md

 ## Setup and Execution

 1. Create and activate a Python virtual environment.
-2. Install the required packages using:
+2. Install the required packages using: requirements.txt (compatable with supported version)